stvnbrwn/AS400/README.md

 			#Example: C:\Users\MohitKachhwaha\Desktop\adm_client\inputFile.txt
 			##Note: we dont need input File path for help option.

-	cron command will automatically create in the command column for specific option as show in screenshot.
+	cron command will automatically created in command column for specific option as show in screenshot.

 ## How to check source and destination connection